Milanxam/Landing-Page/README.md

 ## This is a Landing Page

-This should be a Porject to prctice CSS and positioning with flexbox.
+This a Porject to practice CSS and positioning with flexbox.

-Site is live at: https://milanxam.github.io/Landing-Page/
+The site is live at: https://milanxam.github.io/Landing-Page/